* Dollar falls after data dents growth optimism

 Lately, the dollar has benefited from good news on the economy as expectations U.S. growth is outperforming other major countries have lured foreigners into U.S. assets.

-Arne Lohmann Rasmussen, head of FX research at Danske Bank in Copenhagen, said the euro could recover further towards $1.32 in coming weeks.
-Danske Bank forecast it to rise to $1.35 in three to six months but believes this will mark its peak.
+Arne Lohmann Rasmussen, head of FX research at Dankse Bank in Copenhagen, said the euro could recover further towards $1.32 in coming weeks.
+Danske Bank forecast it to rise to $1.35 in three to six months but believe this will mark its peak.

-Concerns about Italy could pressure the euro as the country’s parliament convenes for the first time since last month’s inconclusive election.
+Concerns about Italy could pressure the euro as the country’s parliament convenes for the first time since last month’s inconclusive election, with parties still deadlocked over how to form a government.

-Meanwhile, Japan’s parliament approved Prime Minister Shinzo Abe’s nominee for central bank governor, Haruhiko Kuroda, and nominees for the two deputy governor posts, clearing the way for radical monetary easing.
+Japan’s parliament approved Prime Minister Shinzo Abe’s nominee for central bank governor, Haruhiko Kuroda, and nominees for the two deputy governor posts, clearing the way for the radical monetary easing.

 Kuroda’s pledge to “act with speed” and do whatever it takes to hit the BOJ’s new inflation target has some investors speculating he may summon a meeting even before the next scheduled policy review on April 3-4.